RayHightower/rayhightower.github.octo-broken/source/_posts/2013-11-01-ejectdisks-written-in-rubymotion-for-os-x.markdown

 I solved the problem about a year ago by writing a command line tool that ejects all three drives with one double-click of an icon.
 Yesterday I deciced to improve my command line tool with RubyMotion.

 ###Ejecting in a Hurry
-[RubyMotion](/blog/2012/10/29/building-ios-apps-with-ruby-motion/) added support for OS X apps earlier this year.

 `EjectDisks` is a simple OS X program written with the RubyMotion toolchain for Mac OS X. It uses the `osx-status-bar-app-template` gem created by [Elliott Draper](https://github.com/kickcode/osx-status-bar-app-template).

-###Video Demo
-Here's a quick video demo of the EjectDisks app.
+Here's a 10-second demo.

+<iframe src="//player.vimeo.com/video/78349497" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 <center><iframe name="eject-disks-osx" width="560" height="315" src="//www.youtube.com/embed/Lb9ZUESIpms" frameborder="0" allowfullscreen></iframe></center>